Why a school garden? Why garden?

 - Increase physical activity.

 Do you want to get started?
+Consider how you can pivot these activities for your students to garden with their family at home.
 Read below for how you can get your school garden started today!

-The first step in starting a school garden is to get support from the school district, administrators, and community.
-The web site School Garden Wizard “Make the Case” has a wonderful proposal template to help you get started.
-Some things to include in your proposal are: case studies of other school gardens, benefits, and funding sources/ideas.
+The first step in starting a school garden is to get support from the school district, administrators, school support staff, and community.
+Check these resources to help with your planning:

 Get your community involved.
 Community involvement fosters ownership of the school garden and will lead to better and continued support.